lukefleed/imdb-graph/README.md

 }
 ```

-In this function, we only ose the file `Relazioni.txt`.
+In this function, we only use the file `Relazioni.txt`.
 As done before, we loop on all the elements of this file, creating

 - `id_film`: index key of each movie
 - `id_attore`: index key of each actor

-Then we exclude the add with `.push_back` this two integers at the end of the vectors of their respective dictionaries.
-If a line is empty, we skip it.
+If both exists then we update le list of indices of movies that the actor of that id played in.
+In the same way, we updated the list of indices of actors that played in the movies with that id.

 ---